 Pricing: Request a demo for more information

-Bridgit Bench specializes in construction resource management, including worker scheduling.
+Bridgit Bench specializes in construction resource management and worker scheduling.
 Its features are geared specifically towards the construction industry and include:

-Bridgit Bench displays labor scheduling in an incredibly intuitive Gantt chart format, helping managers visualize dependencies between workers and get an overall picture of how decisions will affect project outcomes.
+Bridgit Bench displays labor scheduling in an incredibly intuitive Gantt chart format, helping managers visualize dependencies between workers and understand how decisions will affect project outcomes.

-It’s a fantastic tool for receiving a high-level overview of your construction workforce management protocols, and completely customizable to meet the needs of your organization.
+It’s a fantastic tool for receiving a high-level overview of your construction workforce management protocols and is completely customizable to meet your organization’s needs.

 Pricing: From $5.25 per user (monthly)